efiadm/tori-runtime-governance/README.md

 Chat inputs are stored by Basee44 system.

+API credentials are not stored, but should be removed after use.

 The linked TORI Runtime Governance application allows reviewers to supply their own API access and evaluate supported models directly.
 The public repository documents the governance architecture, operating limits, and evaluation specifications; the application executes the configured governance and produces the comparison evidence.

 TORI: A governed, AI-native runtime framework for predictable behavior, bounded failure, auditability, and inference cost control.